dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 The relative path to the file that is located in the description folder of the exercise.

 ## Hidden tabs
-Dodona supports hiding tabs.
+Dodona supports hiding tabs if all tests in those tabs are correct.
-However, it is visible when this tab contains errors.
+These hidden tabs will thus still be visible if they contain errors.
 For this you can give the option `hidden` to a tab that expects a Boolean value.

 ```yaml